sangramsinghg/berkeley_fintech_module_4_challenge/README.md

-# Analyzing Risk/Return for 4 Funds.
+# Analyzing the Risk/Return of 4 Funds.

-Analyze the risk/return for 4 funds and pick a fund based on sharpe ratio, beta, treynor measure and information ratio.
+Analyze the risk/return of 4 funds and recommend a fund based on Sharpe ratio, Beta, Treynor measure and Information ratio.

 Based on the Sharpe Ratios, we can pick two funds Tiger and Berkshire for further analysis

 ![Sharpe Ratios](Images/sharpe_ratios.png)

 For the same amount of risk, Berkshire provides the best risk-return with an annualized sharpe ratio of 0.72.
 It is even better than S&P 500 (annualized sharpe ratio of 0.59).
 Paulson offers the worst risk return providing a negative return for the same risk with an annualized sharpe ratio of -0.19.
 Sharpe ratio indicated excess return adjusted for risk.
 Higher the sharpe ratio, higher the return adjusted for the same amount of risk.
+Tiger comes a close second in terms of Sharpe Ratios.

 The statistics for the final two funds are